ScottAndrews40/Lab7_Starter/README.md

 ## Service Workers

-We can't control the internet so how can we make our apps less network       dependant.
+- We can't control the internet so how can we make our apps less network   dependant.
 Service workers are tools that allow us to circumvent this issue and allow our app to do more with less internet.
 Service Workers store recent calls locally so you don't have to use the internet to load new shit as it is stored locally.
 Service workers are stored within the browser.
+Service Workers listen in the background for whenever our code makes a request to the internet, and they store that request and its corresponding response inside of your browser.
+This effectively saves the data on your computer.
+You can have one simple Service Worker that will act as a guard for any network request and check to see if there’s a version of that data on your computer first.

 - Register: This is in sw.js file and tells the javascript file which service worker to use for the app
 - Install: Event listener and is triggered after succesful Register step